u-kamran/react-navigation/README.md

 ## React Navigation 5

-Routing and navigation for your React Native apps.
+Routing and navigation for your React Native applications.

 Documentation can be found at [reactnavigation.org](https://reactnavigation.org/).